 You’ll also need to do the same in your garden – make sure there are no gaps in the fence and be aware of plants that could be dangerous for your new dog.

 After you have made sure your house is safe, you’ll need to buy all the equipment you need for your dog.
-As a bare minimum, you’ll need a bed, dog food and bowls, a collar, a leash, some toys, and a crate.
+As a bare minimum, you’ll need a dog bed, dog food, water bowl, a collar, a leash, a baby gate, some toys, a crate, and an ID tag with your name, phone number, physical address and email address. .

 Day 1: Bringing Your Dog Home

 Try and minimize the amount of space they have to explore to just a couple of rooms so they don’t feel unnecessarily overwhelmed.
-After the first few hours, you can introduce your family members to your new dog nice and slowly.
+After the first few hours, you can introduce everyone in the family to your new dog.

-Wait until they are calm and relaxed, and let your dog meet them one by one.
+Wait until they are calm and relaxed, and let your new dog meet them one by one in the home environment.
 Always allow the dog to go up to new people and pets if and when they want to.
 This will help build confidence with each new experience.

-For the first night, you should ensure that dogs sleep wherever their designated sleeping place will be.
+For the first night in the pet’s new home, you should ensure that dogs sleep wherever their designated sleeping new place will be.
 Perhaps it’ll be in a crate downstairs or maybe at the foot of your bed in a basket.

-Don’t be surprised if your dog whimpers throughout the night; this is normal behaviour for a dog who is scared and in a new place.
+Don’t be surprised if your new pup whimpers throughout the night when left alone; this is normal behaviour for a dog who is scared and in a new place.
+In the breeding facilities, puppies are usually close to litter mates, their mother, or other dogs which provide comfort.
+However, now the young dog finds itself in an unfamiliar environment so will need extra comfort to adjust.

-When your dog whimpers, gently reach over and give them a little stroke for the first couple of times in an attempt to calm them down.
+When your dog whimpers, gently reach over right away and give them a little stroke for the first couple of times in an attempt to calm them down.
 If this doesn’t work, you will likely have to ignore the behaviour until they learn to self-soothe and relax.
+Puppy mill dogs are often prone to feeling insecure.

 Day 2: Get to Know Each Other

 Day two is the first day your dog will wake up in their brand new home.
-Day two should be spent getting to know your dog and allowing them to get to know you.
+Spend the second day getting to know your dog and allowing them to get to know you.

 Keep the space that they are allowed to explore limited to just a few rooms for the second day too, they already have a lot of new experiences to process so don’t overwhelm them.